What Is Freddie Mac’s Home Possible® Loan?

 In order to take out a Home Possible mortgage, you’ll have to meet a few borrower qualifications.
 Here’s a list of eligibility requirements you’ll need to secure financing through Home Possible.

-• Down payment: The Home Possible program requires a 3% down payment.
-Some eligible sources for down payment funds include cash on hand, gifts and grants.
+- Down payment: The Home Possible program requires a 3% down payment.
+Some eligible sources for down payment funds include funds sourced from checking and savings accounts, gifts and grants.

 If all borrowers and co-borrowers are first-time home buyers, they will be required to take part in a home buyer education program.
 The National Industry Standards Committee sets guidelines for Homeownership Education and Counseling and borrowers can sign up locally for any homeownership education program that meets their requirements.